1926 Legacy Society

 Donors can contribute long-term appreciated stocks, bonds, or real estate.
 When you make a gift of appreciated property to the College of Marin, you will receive a double tax benefit.
 First you may deduct the present full fair market value of your gift.
 Second, you can completely avoid capital gains tax on the property’s appreciation.
 You can deduct gifts of long-term appreciated securities and real estate up to 30 % of your adjusted gross income, and any excess amount is deductible over the five following years.
 For more information about making a Gift of Appreciated Securities to COM see our resources page.

 Gift of Retirement Plan Interests

 If you have considerable accumulations in your tax-deferred retirement plan — such as IRA, 401 (k), 403 (b) — you can name the College of Marin as the after-death beneficiary of the plan.
 Income and estate taxes, which can be as much as 75 percent of the retirement plan, can be saved through this planned gift.
-For more information about making a Retirement Plan Gift to COM see our resources page or please contact Linda Frank at email@example.com.
+For more information about making a Retirement Plan Gift to COM see our resources page or please contact Keith Rosenthal, Director of Advancement, at email@example.com

 Gift of Insurance Policy

 When you give a paid-up life insurance policy to the College of Marin, you receive a tax deduction for the cash surrender value, or cost basis of the policy.
 You can deduct your policy gift up to 50% of your adjusted gross income, with a five-year carryover for any excess.
 You may also purchase a new policy and make the College of Marin the owner and beneficiary.
 The annual premium you pay is a tax-deductible gift.
 There are tax advantages when making the College of Marin the owner and beneficiary of a policy on which premiums are still being paid.
 For more information about making a Gift of Insurance to COM see our resources page.